Masks are still required in the dental office.

-The Feb.
-25 ruling stems from the Donohue v.
-AMN Services, LLC case in which an employee sued her employer for not complying with California’s requirement to provide a minimum 30-minute unpaid meal period within the first five hours of work.
+That ruling stemmed from the Donohue v.
+AMN Services, LLC case, in which an employee sued her employer for not complying with California’s requirement to provide a minimum 30-minute unpaid meal period within the first five hours of work.

 According to the lawsuit, the employer’s timekeeping policy rounded time punches to the nearest 10-minute increment, resulting in meal periods that were as short as 22 minutes being rounded up to 30 minutes.